Rajputsiddharth/ResNet-style-Denoising-and-Variational-AutoEncoders/README.md

 # Altered MNIST Image Reconstruction using Autoencoders
-This script implements different variants of autoencoders (AE) to reconstruct altered MNIST images.
+This Python script implements and trains three types of autoencoders: regular autoencoders, variational autoencoders (VAEs), and conditional variational autoencoders
 The altered MNIST dataset consists of images where each clean image has been augmented to create several variations.
 The autoencoders are trained to reconstruct the clean version of the augmented images.
-Two variants of autoencoders, namely Vanilla Autoencoder (VAE) and Conditional Variational Autoencoder (CVAE), are implemented and compared in terms of reconstruction quality.
+Both the encoder and decoder architectures follow the ResNet style, with residual connections after 2 convolution / 2 convolution-batchnorm layers.

 ## Dataset
 The dataset used in this project consists of two folders: